MicrosoftDocs/azure-docs/articles/sql-database/replication-with-sql-database-managed-instance.md

 ---
 # Configure replication in an Azure SQL Database managed instance database

 Transactional replication enables you to replicate data into an Azure SQL Database managed instance database from a SQL Server database or another instance database.

-You can also use transactional replication to push changes made in an instance database in Azure SQL Database managed instance to a SQL Server database, to a single database in Azure SQL Database, to a pooled database in an Azure SQL Database elastic pool.
-Transactional replication is in the public preview on [Azure SQL Database managed instance](sql-database-managed-instance.md).
+You can also use transactional replication to push changes made in an instance database in Azure SQL Database managed instance to:

+- a SQL Server database
+- a single database in Azure SQL Database
+- a pooled database in an Azure SQL Database elastic pool

+Transactional replication is in public preview on [Azure SQL Database managed instance](sql-database-managed-instance.md).
 A managed instance can host publisher, distributor, and subscriber databases.
 See [transactional replication configurations](sql-database-managed-instance-transactional-replication.md#common-configurations) for available configurations.

 ## Requirements